 Tronox Receives Bankruptcy Court Approval for an Alternative Transaction to Huntsman's Stalking Horse Bid

-The Woodlands, Texas – Huntsman Corporation (NYSE: HUN) today announced that Tronox Incorporated cancelled the auction scheduled for last Monday in connection with its proposed sale of assets to Huntsman and, today, received an interim order from the U.S. Bankruptcy Court authorizing Tronox to replace its existing senior secured financing and an order to enter into certain agreements as part of what Tronox describes as a restructuring transaction.
-The new alternative transaction is sponsored by an ad hoc group of Tronox’s unsecured bondholders.
-Tronox also delivered to Huntsman a notice of termination of the “stalking horse” agreement with Huntsman and its affiliates, under which Huntsman had agreed to purchase selected assets and equity interests of Tronox and certain of its subsidiaries.
+THE WOODLANDS, Texas, Dec.
+23 /PRNewswire-FirstCall/ -- Huntsman Corporation (NYSE: HUN) today announced that Tronox Incorporated cancelled the auction scheduled for last Monday in connection with its proposed sale of assets to Huntsman and, today, received an interim order from the U.S. Bankruptcy Court authorizing Tronox to replace its existing senior secured financing and in order to enter into certain agreements as part of what Tronox describes as a restructuring transaction.
+The new alternative transaction is sponsored by an ad hoc group of Tronox's unsecured bondholders.
+Tronox also delivered to Huntsman a notice of termination of the "stalking horse" agreement with Huntsman and its affiliates, under which Huntsman had agreed to purchase selected assets and equity interests of Tronox and certain of its subsidiaries.

 Huntsman had increased its original bid to a value it believes to be in excess of that to be obtained under the ad hoc bondholders' alternative transaction, and was present to participate at Monday's auction had it not been cancelled by Tronox.